microsoft/MixedRealityToolkit-Unity/Documentation/HTKToMRTKPortingGuide.md

 Gaze Provider settings are modified on the Main Camera object in the scene.

-Platform support components (e.g., Windows Mixed Reality Device Manager) must be added to the Mixed Reality Registered Services Profile.
+Platform support components (e.g., Windows Mixed Reality Device Manager) must be added to their corresponding service's data providers.

 ### Interface and event mappings